 Human-Animal Conflicts in India: Can We All Coexist?

-The series of human-animal conflicts goes way back to primitive times, especially in a country like India that has a huge human population and a vast range of biodiversity.
+The series of human-wildlife conflicts goes way back to primitive times, especially in a country like India that has a huge human population and a vast range of biodiversity.
 The land is limited and so are the resources.
 But, since the human settlements have reached the edges of forests, episodes of human-animal conflicts have increased as the wild animals often wander into the human colonies due to the dwindling forest area.

-Episodes of Human-Animal Conflicts
+Episodes of Man-Animal Conflicts

 Last year, a six-year-old tigress named Avni was shot dead by a private hunter’s son for allegedly killing 13 people in Maharashtra.
 After the incident, there was an outpouring of grief, anger, and protests from many regions of the country.
 Maharashtra government was criticized for ordering the kill despite opposition from several stakeholders.